Social technology: Other uses

 Social technology can provide opportunities for digital activism.
 It eliminates geographic boundaries, potentially enabling protests and revolutions to spread through social technologies.
 It can also be argued that digital activism through social technology does not produce concrete results, as people might lose sight of what drives the social movement and ultimately participate in "clicktivism."
 Due to technological advances, social technology could potentially redefine what it means to be an activist.

 Social technology is also a prevalent influence in the realm of e-commerce.
 "The development and rapid growth of mobile computing and smartphones have also facilitated social commerce."
 Marketing strategies have evolved over the years to conform and align with social technology.

 In 1985, MacKenzie published a book titled The social shaping of technology.
 It showed that technological change is often seen as something that follows its own logic, and introduced about the relation of technology to society and different types of technology are examined: the technology of production; domestic and reproductive technology; and military technology.
 It moves on to the technologies of the household and biological reproduction, and it also asks what shapes the most frightening technology of all––the technology of weaponry, especially nuclear weapons.

-In 2011, Leibetseder, Bettina. published his article "A Critical Review on the Concept of Social Technology".
-He pointed that social technology provides social science knowledge for a purpose.
+In 2011, Leibetseder, Bettina. published her article "A Critical Review on the Concept of Social Technology".
+She pointed that social technology provides social science knowledge for a purpose.
 Such a notion allows an in depth debate about the meaning of social order in modern societies.
 Social technology forms the basis of governmental decisions; it allows for a use of social theories and methods for a purpose in politics and introduces a specific conception of power between the individual and public powers.